developmentseed/mosaicjson-spec/0.0.3/Readme.md

     // Implementations can use this value to set the default location.
 If the
     // value is null, implementations may use their own algorithm for
     // determining a default location.
-    "center": [ -76.275329586789, 39.153492567373, 8 ]
+    "center": [ -76.275329586789, 39.153492567373, 8 ],

     // REQUIRED.
-A dictionary of per quadkey dataset in form of {quadkeys: [datasets]} pairs.
+A dictionary of per quadkey assets in form of {quadkeys: [asset]} pairs.
     // Keys MUST be valid quadkeys index with zoom level equal to mosaic `minzoom` (or `quadkey_zoom` if present).
-    // Values MUST be arrays of strings (url or sceneid) pointing to a
+    // Values MUST be arrays of strings (url or sceneid) pointing to an
-    // Cloud Optimized dataset with bounds intersecting with the quadkey bounds.
+    // asset with bounds intersecting with the quadkey bounds.
     "tiles": {
         "030130": [
             "s3://my-bucket/dir/file1.tif",